danstarns/chainlink-neo4j-adapter/README.md

 }
 ```

-Use the remix tab to interact with this function, evoke it with your Oracle address and Job id(auto created check jobs page).
+Use the remix tab to interact with this function, evoke it with your Oracle address and Job id.

+To find the Job ID check [http://localhost:6688/jobs/1/definition](http://localhost:6688/jobs/1/definition) and look for `externalJobID`. **Remove the dashes before supplying the jobId in remix.**

 Wait some time until all the transactions have happened and check the contracts `longestMovieTitle` property.

 ## License